 As described by Google, “Multi-Channel Networks (MCNs, or “networks”) are entities that affiliate with multiple YouTube channels, often to offer content creators assistance in areas including product, programming, funding, cross-promotion, partner management, digital rights management, monetization/sales, and/or audience development.”

 Many people compare MCNs to talent agencies.
 In exchange for a percentage of your AdSense revenue or a percentage of whatever brand deal the network negotiates, an MCN will broker brand deals for you, connect you with other YouTube talent and, in some cases depending on locations, will provide studio space for you to produce your content.

 Pros of Joining a MCN

 MCNs can connect YouTube channels with companies to negotiate brand deals for influencer marketing.
 This is especially beneficial for those who aren’t familiar with negotiating financial deals like that, or who just prefer to create the content and have someone manage those deals.
 Scott Niswander, of the YouTube Channel NerdSync, stated that he likes that his network takes care of negotiating his deals, “because I don’t know what I’m worth, but apparently they do.”
-These companies have a vested interest in making sure you get paid what you’re worth, especially because they typically get a percentage for negating the deal.
+These companies have a vested interest in making sure you get paid what you’re worth, especially because they typically get a percentage for negotiating the deal.